 Pro Tip: If you want to use multiple types of cheese, remember to place the drier cheeses on the bottom and the moisture-rich cheeses on top so they will not create a soft, weak crust.

 Vegetables will cook best when you add them on top of the cheese.
 This ingredient will need more heat than sauce or cheese to cook thoroughly.
-Ensure that all veggies, like red onion or sliced tomatoes, are cut the same so they will cook evenly and space them out around the crust.
-Do not overload the pizza, or you risk a soggy pizza.
+Ensure that all veggies, like your bell pepper red onion or sliced tomatoes, are cut the same so they will cook evenly and space them out around the crust.

 Adding flavor to a pizza is simple through herbs and spices.
 These ingredients, like basil, garlic, and rosemary, are more delicate and will fit well as the next step to building the perfect pizza.